 But when we suddenly switch to David sitting masked in a police cell and accused of murder, things get a little tricky.

 The first body swap in Vanilla Sky appears when David starts hallucinating that his girlfriend (played by Penélope Cruz) is actually a long-dead woman he had a fling with (played by Cameron Diaz).
 As his dreams and visions merge with reality, he can no longer tell who's who.

-4. Big (1988)
+6. Big (1988)

 Big, directed by Penny Marshall back in the 1980s, was certainly the inspiration behind aforementioned hits 13 Going on 30 and 17 Again.

-Tom Hanks stars as a 12-year-old boy who awakens in his childhood bedroom as a fully grown man.
+In this film, Tom Hanks stars as a 12-year-old boy who awakens in his childhood bedroom as a fully grown man.
 Unsurprisingly, his mother is terrified and believes that adult-Josh is her son's kidnapper—and chucks him out on the street.

 3. Being John Malkovich (1999)

 If you're a fan of anything weird or offbeat, this film is for you!
 Directed by Spike Jonze, Being John Malkovich is a surreal metacinematic adventure where John Malkovich plays himself.
 Multiples of himself, in fact.

 It's actually John Cusack who's the star of the movie as a struggling puppeteer in New York City.
 After stumbling on a portal into John Malkovich's body, he discovers you can only stay inside the actor for about 15 minutes before being ejected onto the New Jersey Turnpike.